stanidesis/stanleyidesis.com/collections/_courses/01-content-that-attracts.md

     Minutes-of-Video: "44"
     Slides: "99"
     Love: "All of my"
+description: "Great for B2Bs, this course helps you discover content ideas by studying search results, your competition, and local trends.
+Course includes: 10 video lessons, 44 minutes of video, and 99 slides."
 ---
 Your future reader sighs as her stomach rumbles, she’s dealing with a problem and she’s too embarrassed to ask someone for help — she has nowhere to turn.
 So she does what we all do: she opens the Internet.
 She opens Google.